Eep, I should’ve gone with my instincts last week!

 On the fundamental side of my trade, I’m betting my pips that Kiwi will pare its losses against the dollar for the rest of the week.
 After all, NZD is currently the strongest performing major currency against the Greenback.

 Even New Zealand’s economic reports are painting a better picture than Australia and Canada this week.
-Except for the slip in the trade balance report on Monday, you’ll see that New Zealand printed a much-better-than-expected building consents, business confidence, and overseas trade index results.
+Except for the slip in the trade balance report on Monday, you’ll see that New Zealand printed much-better-than-expected building consent, business confidence, and overseas trade index results.